Securities Appellate Tribunal: Composition

-The composition of Securities Appellate Tribunal includes Presiding officer,Judicial members and technical members.
+The composition of Securities Appellate Tribunal includes Presiding officer, Judicial members and technical members.

 The appointment of Presiding officer and other members of Securities Appellate Tribunal is done by a committee headed by Prime Minister of India.

-JP Devadhar is presiding member of Securities Appellate Tribunal.
+Justice Dinesh Kumar is presiding member of Securities Appellate Tribunal.

 Eligibility for members

 Following is the eligibility for the Presiding officer or members of Securities Appellate Tribunal.